hatchetProject/AI-Driver/README.md

 python analyze.py -d phred -p DriverBase/cleaned_data_phred.npy
 ```
 #### Notes for running code
-- Be careful -of indicates a folder, not file.
+- Be careful that "-of" indicates a folder, not file.
 Recommended to add '/' at last
 - XGBoost's parameters are determined two or three at a time but not all at the same time due to the CPU power.
-For faster training, you can also changhe the code to determine the parameters two or three at a time.
+For faster training, you can also change the code to determine the parameters two or three at a time.

 ### Copyright